This website (“loveyourdog.com”) is owned and operated by Cover Story Media®, Inc. We are a corporation registered in North Carolina.

 Pseudonymisation is a recent requirement of the GDPR which many web application developers are currently working to fully implement.
 We are committed to keeping it as a high priority and will implement it on this website as soon as we are able to.

-This website is hosted by Media Temple within a US data centre.
+This website is hosted within a US data center.

 24/7/365 DDoS Security & Intrusion protection, along with: